reshinto/reshinto.github.io/docs/interviewPrep/system_design/distributed_systems_key_characteristics.md

   - because certain parts (in a microservices) might be less available than others, but can be covered up by having `redundancy`
     - Redundancy is use to protect a transaction should it fail due to the machine that is running the transaction
       - in this case, another server that has the exact replica will replace the data stored
-      - shoul a request fail, a load balance will detect it and resend the request to the redundant server or replica which the user knowing
+      - should a request fail, a load balance will detect it and resend the request to the redundant server or replica which the user knowing
       - Redundancy has a cost
         - reliable system has to pay the cost to achieve such resilience for services
           - by eliminating every single point of failure